For 2021, we resumed the Project Community mini-grant process for helping teachers get what they need to improve their students' learning.

 Hamlin Middle School.
 Will Larson is purchasing materials for an all-ages juggling class.

 Douglas Education Service District.
-Juliet Swan is using mini-grant funds to purchase diversity toys, books, puzzles, and classroom supplies.
+Juliet Swan is using mini-grant funds to purchase diversity toys, books, puzzles, and classroom supplies for the Yoncalla Early Childhood program.